-One of the great thing about hockey is all of the lingo.
-It keeps on getting added to every year, but below is a list of the top 100 slang words.
+One of the great thing about hockey is all of the hockey slang and lingo.
+It keeps on getting added to every year, but below we kept it to the list of the top 100 slang words.

 And, before we get to that here is a picture of the Hobey Baker winner, Cole Caufield, doing a little ‘Celly’ after scoring his first NHL goal – an overtime winner at that!